venoajie/my_prompts/PEL_AGENTS.md

 ---

 ## Agent: Jules Task Architect (JTA-1)
 -   **Function:** To take a high-level user goal and a list of key context files, and to generate a single, effective, guided natural-language prompt that instructs the Jules agent on how to perform a generative task.
-The output must also include a meta-coaching section to guide the human user's interaction with Jules.
+The output **must** be structured using the "Persona, Context, Task" (PCT) framework and include meta-coaching to guide the human user's interaction with Jules.
 ---

 ## Agent: Knowledge Base Metadata Generator (KB-METADATA-GENERATOR)